lucee/lucee-docs/docs/00.home/homepage.md

 Lucee 6.1 is the next major release, currently at the final Release Candidate stage.

-Targeting better performance, Lucee 6.1 has full support for Java 11 thru 21.
+Targeting better performance and reduced memory usuage, Lucee 6.1 now has full support for Java 11 thru 21.

 ## Lucee 6.0